axonivy-market/rtf-factory/rtf-factory-product/README.md

 # RTF Factory

-The RTF Factory is a very easy document generator that expands document templates in rft format with process data and ivy macro functions.
+The RTF Factory is an easy document generator that expands document templates in rft format with process data and ivy macro functions.
 Rtf document templates can be created using MS Word for example.
 Simply use ivy macros as placeholders in the document.

 To insert a process data attribute the macro will look like this